-The cause of education in the Kingdom of Christ is coordinate with the causes of missions and general benevolence, and should receive along with these the liberal support of the churches.
-An adequate system of Christian schools is necessary to a complete spiritual program for Christ's people.
+Christianity is the faith of enlightenment and intelligence.
+In Jesus Christ abide all the treasures of wisdom and knowledge.
+All sound learning is, therefore, a part of our Christian heritage.
+The new birth opens all human faculties and creates a thirst for knowledge.
+Moreover, the cause of education in the Kingdom of Christ is co-ordinate with the causes of missions and general benevolence, and should receive along with these the liberal support of the churches.
+An adequate system of Christian education is necessary to a complete spiritual program for Christ's people.

 In Christian education there should be a proper balance between academic freedom and academic responsibility.
-Freedom in an orderly relationship of human life is always limited and never absolute.
+Freedom in any orderly relationship of human life is always limited and never absolute.
 The freedom of a teacher in a Christian school, college, or seminary is limited by the pre-eminence of Jesus Christ, by the authoritative nature of the Scriptures, and by the distinct purpose for which the school exists.